Site icon KAOHONGSHU

 Sinosplice: SRS Flashcards: Pros and Cons

-Are Pleco flashcards as essential to learning Chinese as fuel to a flying airplane?
-On the one hand, this depends on your learning situation.
+This – as usual – depends on your learning situation and goals.
 If you’re intensively studying Chinese, whether in China or at home, you might want to consider Pleco flashcards as probably one of the fastest and most efficient ways to organize, keep track of and ultimately memorize new vocabulary.
 In the heat of the moment, Pleco flashcards definitely beat a notebook or any other app I know of.
-On the other hand, if you’re not that analytical kind of learner, you’re probably not going to find salvation using flashcards, although it may very well support your learning in a useful way.

 My opinion